Article Overview: Living in Alaska, Moving to Alaska

 For someone who receives one of these dividend checks, it’s always a welcome boost to the old income.
 The money can be used for anything that I choose, from paying bills to saving for a rainy day.
 Some folks I know use it toward a vacation every year.

-Saved one of the best pros of living in Alaska for last.
-The state of Alaska does not have a state sales tax.
+Here’s one of the best pros of living in Alaska – the state of Alaska does not have a state sales tax.

 Instead, it relies on other sources of revenue, such as taxes on oil and natural gas production, to fund state government services.